“If your actions inspire others to dream more, learn more, do more and become more, you are a leader” ~ John Quincy Adams.

 - Expert power – this comes due to the knowledge one has gained

 - Personal power – this comes by way of what other people think about you.
 The more highly respected the more likely you are able to influence them.

-Influencing skills are a combination of various other skills when brought together, these can help you change someone’s views, attitude or behaviour
+Influencing skills are a combination of various other skills when brought together, these can help you change someone’s views, attitude, or behaviour

-“This is giving responsibility to someone to carryout tasks that you normally do yourself.
-By delegating you give others the authority to do things, but you remain accountable and responsible for their outcome.”
+“This is giving responsibility to someone to carry out tasks that you normally do yourself.
+By delegating you give, others the authority to do things, but you remain accountable and responsible for their outcome.”